rachelambda/hex.vim/README.md

 ### Installation

-To install the plugin do the following depending on your plugin manager
+To install the plugin do the following depending on your plugin manager:

 #### Vundle